sandritaa/galleriamilena/README.md

 # Galleria Milena

-A web application that allows an artist to showcase and sell their artwork
+A web application that allows an artists to showcase and sell their artwork

 ## Background